Generalized Li-Haldane Correspondence in Critical Dirac-Fermion Systems: Numerical results

 Beyond 1D cases, we consider topologically distinct Chern insulator transitions in 2D.
 By tuning the coefficients $\{a,b,c\}$ of linear combinations of the 2D Hamiltonians $\hat{H}^\text{2d}_\alpha$ ($\alpha=0,1,2$), the model realizes Chern critical points that host chiral edge states~\cite{verresen2020topologyedgestatessurvive}.
 To reveal the associated topology in the entanglement spectrum and test its correspondence with the boundary energy spectrum, we impose open boundaries along $x$-direction and periodic boundaries along $y$-direction, and $k_y$ remains a good quantum number.
 Figs.~\ref{fig:2d_spectra} (a1) and (b1) show the energy spectra at representative trivial and nontrivial Chern critical points.
-The color encodes the mean real-space position along the $x$-direction of each eigenstate.
 For the nontrivial transition between Chern numbers $1$ and $2$ [Fig.~\ref{fig:2d_spectra} (b1)], the expected chiral edge states are clearly visible.
 In contrast, for the trivial transition between Chern numbers $0$ and $1$ [Fig.~\ref{fig:2d_spectra} (a1)], there are actually no chiral edge modes as evidenced by the color coding fading out near the gapless point $k_{y} = 0$ (corresponding to delocalized bulk states).

 Next, we compute the bulk entanglement spectrum as shown in Figs.~\ref{fig:2d_spectra} (a2) and (b2).
 Unlike the boundary energy spectrum, which does not clearly distinguish between topologically trivial and nontrivial critical points at first glance, the bulk entanglement spectrum exhibits a clear distinction: robust chiral edge states appear only at topologically nontrivial criticality.
 This not only provides numerical confirmation of the exact correspondence between energy and entanglement spectra in 2D, but also highlights the bulk entanglement spectrum as a more reliable fingerprint for identifying nontrivial topology in quantum critical systems.
-In Sec.~IV of the SM, we extend this analysis to 3D, further confirming the correspondence between boundary energy and bulk entanglement spectra, thereby generalizing the Li-Haldane conjecture to critical free fermion systems in arbitrary dimensions.
+Furthermore, because the EH in our discussion is gapped and has a meaningful correspondence with the gapless physical Hamiltonian, it enables us to assign a well-defined topological invariant to critical free-fermion systems.
+In this sense, the bulk entanglement spectrum reveals fundamentally new information beyond boundary energy spectrum.
+In Appendix E, we extend this analysis to 3D, further confirming the correspondence between boundary energy and bulk entanglement spectra, thereby generalizing the Li-Haldane conjecture to critical free-fermion systems in arbitrary dimensions.